-Written or printed notice stating the place, day and hour of the meeting and, in case of a special meeting, or an annual meeting at which business other than that listed in Section 6 of this Ar-Except as modified by Article VIII of these bylaws, members ticle, is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days, nor more than twenty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or meeting, to each member.
+Written or printed notice stating the place, day and hour of the meeting and, in case of a special meeting, or an annual meeting at which business other than that listed in Section 6 of this Article, is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days, nor more than twenty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his address as it appears on the record of the Cooperative, with postage thereupon prepaid.
 In case of a joint membership, notice given to either husband or wife shall be deemed notice to both.

-Section 4 - OUORUM
+Section 4 - QUORUM